SquidBowl/PE-0.7.3-ORGANIZED/README.md

 - Toggleable Videos option to reduce folder size

 ## Installation:
-Inside the root folder is another folder named "setup".
+* Inside the root folder is another folder named "setup".
 If you struggle to compile, just run the .BAT file.
+* In addition to what's above, you can run ``haxelib run hmm install`` to do everything the .BAT file can if it happens to not work.

 # Psych Engine Credits:
 * Shadow Mario - Programmer